MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-shipstation-provider.md

 ---
 author: sumanic
-description: This topic provides information about how to set up the ShipStation provider in Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 07/27/2021 ms.topic: how-to ms.author: sumanic
+description: This topic describes how to set up the ShipStation provider in Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 07/27/2021 ms.topic: how-to ms.author: sumanic

-title: Set up ShipStation provider
+title: Set up the ShipStation provider

 ---

-# Set up ShipStation provider
+# Set up the ShipStation provider

 [!include [banner](includes/banner.md)]
 [!include [banner](includes/preview-banner.md)]

-This topic provides information about how to set up the ShipStation provider in Dynamics 365 Intelligent Order Management.
+This topic describes how to set up the ShipStation provider in Dynamics 365 Intelligent Order Management.

 ShipStation is a software as a service (SaaS) shipping platform that allows you to manage all your small parcel shipping needs in one place.
 The ShipStation provider enables Intelligent Order Management to access and manage carrier pickups.